awsdocs/amazon-ec2-user-guide-windows/doc_source/install-nvidia-driver.md

    }
    ```

    Multiple versions of the NVIDIA GRID driver are stored in this bucket\.
-You can download all of the available Windows versions in the bucket by using the `KeyPrefix="windows"` option\.
+You can download all of the available Windows versions in the bucket by removing the `-KeyPrefix $KeyPrefix` option\.

    Starting with GRID version 11\.0, you can use the drivers under `latest` for both G3 and G4dn instances\.
 We will not add versions later than 11\.0 to `g4/latest`, but will keep version 11\.0 and the earlier versions specific to G4dn under `g4/latest`\.